architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 box and the modified template have non-zero values are taken to obtain the foreground object of interest.

-Following image depicts rectangular-intersection based manifold separation technique where each row (from left to right) consists of input image, Layer1 output for a specific orientation, deformed template, dilated and hole-filled versions, intersection of rectangular template with hole-filled version which finally extracts foreground object of
+Below image depicts rectangular-intersection based manifold separation technique where each row (from left to right) consists of input image, Layer1 output for a specific orientation, deformed template, dilated and hole-filled versions, intersection of rectangular template with hole-filled version which finally extracts foreground object of